ianpan870102/arc-clock/README.md

-The programme consists of two simple files: an `index.html` and a `sketch.js` Simply open the file you downloaded in your preferred browser and -- voilà!
+The programme consists of two simple files: an `index.html` and a `sketch.js`

+Download the repo and simply open the HTML file in your preferred browser and -- voilà!
 A designer arc clock that you can tweak to your heart's content.

 **Below is a screenshot preview:**